ThbltLmr/yt-term/ARTICLE.md

 ```

 ## Handling parallel encoding and display
-Since our goal is to stream YouTube videos, we are going to need to encode and display frames simultaneously.
-The approach I chose to store, encode and display frames was the following:
+Since we are setting out to stream YouTube videos, we are going to want to play the video as we download it.
+This is how we can get a simple download -> encode -> display flow going:
-- Our program's state is composed of two queues: one stores the frames before we've encoded them to follow the graphics protocol, the other one stores the graphics escape codes ready to be sent to `STDOUT`;
+- We build two queues: a 'RGB frames queue' to store the raw RGB frames before we've encoded them to follow the graphics protocol, and a 'escape codes queue' to store the graphics escape codes ready to be sent to `STDOUT`;
-- One thread receives data from YouTube and stores it in the first queue;
+- One thread downloads data from YouTube, converts it to RGB format, and stores it in the RGB frames queue;
-- A second thread pops each frame from this first queue, converts it to the graphics escape code to display, and stores it in the second queue;
+- A second thread pops frames from the RGB frames queue, converts it to the graphics escape code to display, and stores it in the escape codes queue;
-- A third thread pops the graphics escape codes from the second queue to display them at the right frame rate.
+- A third thread pops escape codes from the queue and sends them to `STDOUT` at the right interval to maintain the original frame rate.

-Since I assumed all threads would be simultaneously active with little idle time, I used Rust's `std::thread` and no async runtime.
-I also used mutexes to share the buffers across threads.
+We can manage the multi-threading with Rust's `std::thread` - there shouldn't be much idle time, so no need for an async runtime.

 The flow of data in our program should look something like this: